MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 }
 ```

-### Add code to register the connetion to the external database
+### Add code to register and set connetion to the external table

 For this example, you want to register the connection to the database when the company opens.
 To do this, you create a codeunit that subscribes to the `OnAfterCompanyOpen()` event that is published by the codeunit **1 ApplicationManagement**.